 Notice that online ads ranked below competitors in our survey.
 Remember you want to get your message to passive job seekers.
 Some of these salespeople work for competitors.
 Passive sales candidates aren’t actively seeking a new job.
 Though these folks aren’t at all happy with their current place, they are not really thinking of moving.

 In a recent survey Gallup, discovered nearly 70% of U.S. employees are actually disengaged from their current job.
 If you can reach these folks, you can get them interested.
-Detached employees are “target rich” pool of talent.
+Detached employees are a “target-rich” pool of talent.

 Disengaged salespeople are not thinking about a new sales job until they see your compelling message.
 This is where marketing can help.
-Work with marketing to identifying the right audience, channel and message.
+Work with marketing to identify the right audience, channel, and message.

-Tip 3: Depict the REAL job in your posts/ads
+Tip 3: Depict the REAL Job in Your Ads

 Your job posting should NOT sound like a job description.
 Speak about your sales culture.
 Be authentic and describe the uniqueness of your company.
 Avoid the phrases everyone uses, such as “candidate must be a self-starter, with great communication skills.”
 Be specific such as “candidate must be comfortable making 20-minute oral presentations to C-suite execs.”